alissonpdc/easy_splunk/README.md

 easy_slpunk>
 ============

-A simple and complete package to abstract main operations with Splunk API (send data / run searches)
+A simple and complete package to abstract main operations with Splunk API (send data / run searches).

 Install